platformsh/platformsh-docs/src/languages/nodejs.md

 * 6.10
 * 8.2

-See https://github.com/platformsh/platformsh-example-nodejs/tree/mongodb for a full example with MongoDB support.

 ## Configuration

 To use Platform.sh and Node.js together, configure the ``.platform.app.yaml`` file with a few key settings, as described here (a complete example is included at the end).